nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 ## The Has type class pattern

-For functionality that is re-used across different levels of the nested API (ex: `traced`, `getUserId`, `runDatabase`, etc.), instead of hard-coding to a specific monad and environment (ex: `App`, `AppAuthenticated`, etc.), we could introduce `Has*` type classes.
+For functionality reused across different levels of the nested API (ex: `traced`, `getUserId`, `runDatabase`, etc.), instead of hard-coding to a specific monad and environment (ex: `App`, `AppAuthenticated`, etc.), we can generalize and introduce `Has*` type classes.

-Similar to the "ReaderT" design pattern, the "Has type class" pattern seems to be another popular pattern.
-For what it is worth, it is a the recommended approach taken by the `rio` library (see the ["`Has` type classes"](https://www.fpcomplete.com/haskell/library/rio/) section of the tutorial).
+Similar to the "ReaderT" design pattern we've been using, the "Has type class" pattern seems popular.
+It is also recommended by the `rio` library (see the ["`Has` type classes"](https://www.fpcomplete.com/haskell/library/rio/) section of the tutorial).

-What does it look like for our example?
-Let's take the tracing functionality with the `traced` function, a good example of re-use since all of our handlers call it.
-We'll first wrap everything the function needs from the environment, the tracer and the active span in this case, in a single record `TracingEnv`.
-Then we'll define the `HasTracing` type class to retrieve this tracing context:
+What does it look like in our example?
+Let's take the tracing functionality with the `traced` function, a good example of reuse since all our handlers call it.
+First, we wrap in a single record `TracingEnv` everything the function needs from the environment: the tracer and the active span.
+Then, we define the `HasTracing` type class to retrieve this tracing context:

 ```haskell
 data TracingEnv = TracingEnv